Mick Marshall

 The first time I painted anything on a model I bought a little capsule of red paint and painted the ends of the engines of a B52.
 Then I saw a pilot at RAF Benson with a red helmet and then spent the next I don't know how many years, painting pilots helmets red.

 My main interest has always been Post War RAF aircraft.
-Over the years I've made most other types of models including boats, tanks, trains, etc, but I still tend to prefer British air craft.
-A lot of the pleasure I get out of modelling is doing the research into what the real thing looks like.
+Over the years I've made most other types of models including boats, tanks, trains, etc, but I still tend to prefer British aircraft.
+I get a lot of the pleasure out of researching what the real thing looks like, before building a model of it.